What is I-TICK?

 - Approximate location(s) visited.
 For example: the county, city, park, or a description such as “2 miles south of Springfield”.
 A GPS point from a cell phone or GPS is also fine.

-Important!
-Place all ticks found that day in 1 vial, no matter how many or what type – one vial/day.
+- Important!
+Place all ticks found in one day in 1 vial, no matter how many or what type – one vial/day.
 OR if ticks are collected at a completely different location or county, please use a separate vial.

-The I-TICK program is funded through the Illinois Department of Public Health (IDPH) and the Upper Midwest Center of Excellence in Vector-Borne Disease, a consortium of Midwestern universities established in 2017 by the Centers for Disease Control and Prevention and headquartered at the University of Wisconsin, Madison.
-Program leaders at the University of Illinois Urbana-Champaign are Dr. Rebecca L. Smith, at the College of Veterinary Medicine, Dr. Nohra Mateus-Pinilla Director of the Wildlife Veterinary Epidemiology Laboratory at the Illinois Natural History Survey, and Dr. Chris Stone, director of the Medical Entomology Laboratory at the Illinois Natural History Survey.
-The tick surveillance program is one example of the center’s efforts to improve predictions of disease emergence and outbreaks and to optimize surveillance networks and pathogen detection.
+The I-TICK program is funded through the Upper Midwest Center of Excellence in Vector-Borne Disease, a consortium of Midwestern universities established in 2017 by the Centers for Disease Control and Prevention and headquartered at the University of Wisconsin, Madison.
+Program leaders at the University of Illinois Urbana-Champaign are Dr. Rebecca L. Smith, at the College of Veterinary Medicine, and Dr. Nohra Mateus-Pinilla Director of the Wildlife Veterinary Epidemiology Laboratory at the Illinois Natural History Survey.
+The tick surveillance program and the Tick App examples of the center’s efforts to improve predictions of disease emergence and outbreaks and to optimize surveillance networks and pathogen detection.

 Download I-Tick Info pdf